-The Water Gardens is considered an amazing example of Bio Diversity for Shopping Centres, and is one of the leading example of the synergy of Modern Retail Environments and attention to Nature within the UK.
+The Water Gardens is considered an amazing example of biodiversity for shopping centres, and is one of the leading examples of the synergy between modern retail environments and attention to nature within the UK.

-There is diverse Habitat from large lawns that provide a home to many invertebrates, large areas of thick dense hedges that provide habitat for Insects and small mammals, flowering shrubs and Flower borders that provide an amazing habitat for Pollinators such as Bees, Hover flies and Butterflies.
+There is a diverse habitat from large lawns that provide a home to many invertebrates, to large areas of dense hedges that provide a habitat for insects and small mammals, flowering shrubs and flower borders that provide an amazing habitat for pollinators such as Bees, Hoverflies and Butterflies.

-The main central beds around the Bench Areas and lawns have huge swathes of Lavender that provides essential for Pollinators and serves this local community of millions of Pollinators each year.
-The care and attention of the Dense Hedge Areas are essential for providing natural nesting sites for the Wildfowl that populate the Ponds and the Centre, as well as providing shelter and nesting for many Bird species and small Mammals.
+The main central beds around the bench areas and lawns have huge swathes of Lavender that are essential for pollinators and serve this local community of millions of pollinators each year.
+The care and attention of the dense hedge areas are essential for providing natural nesting sites for the wildfowl that populate the ponds and the centre, as well as providing shelter and nesting for many bird species and small mammals.

-The Annual and Perennial Planting in the Ornamental Beds provide excellent habitat for Insects and Pollinators.
-Lupins, a beautiful summer-flowering perennial that stands tall about all other flowers, has also been added the gardens.
-It beautifully flowers between May and August.
+The annual and perennial planting in the ornamental beds provide an excellent habitat for insects and pollinators.
+Lupins, a beautiful summer-flowering perennial that stands tall among all other flowers, has also been added to the gardens; beautifully flowering between May and August.

-The areas surrounding the Centre adjacent to the surrounding Roads, yet again provide a safe haven for Insects, Birds and Pollinators with an abundance of Russian Sage (Perovskia), various Ornamental Shrubs and areas of Buddleja which is a favourite of Butterflies.
+The areas surrounding the centre adjacent to the surrounding roads, again provide a safe haven for insects, birds and pollinators.
+Offering an abundance of Russian Sage (Perovskia), various Ornamental Shrubs and areas of Buddleja which is a favourite of Butterflies.

-Over last few years attention has been paid to even push Natural Wild Flower establishment including the edge of the lawn area by TK Max, Matalan etc. where there has been a conscious effort to establish an embankment of Poppies that return Annually.
-In addition, Bulbs have been planted and Wild Flower mixed seeds have been spread in the area adjacent to the underpass near the Fountain.
+Over the last few years attention has been paid to pushing natural wildflower establishment, including the edge of the lawn area by TK Max, Matalan, etc. There has been a conscious effort to establish an embankment of Poppies that return annually.
+In addition, bulbs have been planted, and wildflower mixed seeds were spread in the area adjacent to the underpass near the fountain.

-The top pond also hosts approximately 70 Koi carp and the middle pond approximately 1000 gold fish and around 200 gold fish in each lily pond.
-As there are also ducks in the gardens, a Duck House is built in the middle of the lower pond.
-A wooden structure offering them protection from predators.
+The top pond also hosts approximately 70 Koi carp and the middle pond approximately 1000 gold fish, with around 200 gold fish in each lily pond.
+As there are also ducks in the gardens, a Duck House resides in the middle of the lower pond.

-The Water Gardens have just planted an additional fir tree - these trees have amazing environmental benefits and help combat global warming, improve our air quality by filtering harmful dust and pollutants and generate oxygen.
+The Water Gardens have planted an additional fir tree, these trees have amazing environmental benefits and help combat global warming, improve air quality by filtering harmful dust and pollutants and generate oxygen.

-Many species of wildlife depend on trees for habitat providing shelter, protection and homes for many birds and mammals.
+Many species of wildlife depend on trees for habitat providing shelter and protection.

-We have just planted some additional wild flowers to this area ready for Spring 2022 which include more bluebells, Wild foxglove, Field Poppy, Red Campion and more .....
+We have just planted some additional wildflowers including Bluebells, Wild Foxgloves, Field Poppy, Red Campion and more.